Hunting Trip: Plot

 The others discuss who shot Ron, and Tom creates a minor panic when he suggests perhaps an outsider is hunting them.
 Ann takes Leslie aside and says she knows who shot Ron, and a few minutes later Leslie admits to the group that she was the shooter, even though Ann knows this is not the case.
 A park ranger arrives and interrogates Leslie, implying that the accident is the result of her femininity.
 Leslie knows that she is a good hunter, but goes along with the ranger's sexist implications in order to appease him.
-Later, a bandaged Ron repeatedly berates Leslie, prompting Ann to insist Tom come forward.
+Later, a bandaged Ron repeatedly berates Leslie, prompting Ann to tell Tom she saw him shoot Ron, and insist he come forward.
 Tom admits he shot Ron, and that Leslie covered for him because he did not have his hunting license, which could have resulted in a $25,000 fine and possible prison time.
 Ron is impressed with Leslie, whom he calls a "stand-up guy".
-The episode ends with a get well party for Ron, where Ann is unimpressed with Andy's hickey, and the whole party is horrified by Ron's head wound.
+The episode ends with a get well party for Ron, where Ann is unimpressed with Andy's neck being covered in hickeys, and the whole party is horrified by Ron's head wound.